Xixiao007/sourcecode-salesforceway.com/_harp/pages/aboutme.md

 - I work as a Salesforce developer since Feb.
 2018.
 My previous working positions did not require me to code, but I do code in my spare time.
 - I enjoy sharing, learning from others, listening to life stories.
 This is one of reasons that I intiated the Salesforce Way podcast.

+# Are you one of my show listeners?

-### I do appreciate if you reach me out or just say hi:
+I appreciate A LOT if you let me know how you think of the show or simply say hi, so I know the show has values!

+> How?
+Any of those methods below!

+# Connect me by:

 - [Twitter](https://twitter.com/xixiaofinland)
 - [LinkedIn](https://fi.linkedin.com/in/xixiao1)